kcranston/kcranston.github.io/_posts/2016-10-19-small-teaching-part-one.md

 2. A few models of small teaching approaches
 3. Guidance for creating your own small teaching strategies.

 I've watched several colleagues try the new '[flipped classroom](https://en.wikipedia.org/wiki/Flipped_classroom)' model, and the general consensus seems to be that they and their students like the outcomes but that the amount of work required is enormous and the effort probably outweighs the benefits.
-So, I am interested in these small  changes that seem more likely to be adopted by a larger number of instructors in more courses (and may have equally good outcomes?).
+So, I am interested in the idea of small changes that seem more likely to be adopted by a larger number of instructors in more courses (and may have equally good outcomes?).